 This task requires that we modify the second and fourth arguments.
 The fourth argument is the group size, which is simply cell D3.
 The second argument is more complicated.
 It is zero for the first group, then increases by D3 for each group.

 One way to do this is to use the ROW function, which returns the row number of a cell.

-STEP Replace the formula in cell G2 with =ROW(D6).
+STEP In cell G2, enter the formula =ROW(D6).